Economic Development and Incentives

 - One of the world’s largest publicly traded cement siding and gypsum board manufacturers in its greenfield site selection

-Maynard Cooper frequently negotiates project agreements and procures valuable incentive and financing packages from the state and local governments in which these industries locate.
+Maynard frequently negotiates project agreements and procures valuable incentive and financing packages from the state and local governments in which these industries locate.
 We also advise companies on site selection, immigration, corporate, tax, real estate, environmental permitting and utility issues, as well as related tax-exempt and taxable bond financings.

-Navigating the incentive programs and creating a favorable environment for successful project development is what Maynard Cooper’s Economic Development and Incentives practice does for the firm’s clients.
+Navigating the incentive programs and creating a favorable environment for successful project development is what Maynard’s Economic Development and Incentives practice does for the firm’s clients.
 Our attorneys, governmental affairs specialists and business consultants work seamlessly and tirelessly to advocate on behalf of clients spanning a wide range of industry sectors to secure state, regional, county and city level incentives.
 The relationships we have built with municipality leaders, government officials, industrial development boards, economic development agencies, port authorities and utility companies, just to name a few, arm us with the knowledge, experience, contacts and opportunity to negotiate beneficial incentive packages to suit our clients’ needs.
 We ensure that all possibilities are examined and benefits are maximized.

-Maynard Cooper is a long-time member of Manufacture Alabama, a Strategic Partner of the Economic Development Partnership of Alabama as well as a supporter of the Birmingham Business Alliance.
+Maynard is a long-time member of Manufacture Alabama, a Strategic Partner of the Economic Development Partnership of Alabama as well as a supporter of the Birmingham Business Alliance.
 We have also worked closely with the State of Alabama Finance Department, the Alabama Department of Commerce and the Alabama Industrial Development Training.

 Attorneys and Other Professionals in Economic Development and Incentives